DimensionSoftware/instant-skeleton/README.md

 6. **What about cacheability?**

        All Pages are completely cacheable!
-Etags &amp; proper cache-control headers are automagically set on every Page and sessions stream in real-time on Page load.
-The idea is to persist personalization in user sessions.
+Etags &amp; proper cache-control headers are automagically set on every Page and sessions stream in real-time on load.
+The idea is to persist personalization in user sessions, backed by HTML5 local storage.

 7. **Production deployment?
 We got you covered!**